allocate-engineering/library-data-modeling-interview/README.md

 # Library Management System - Domain Modeling Interview

+**Please read these instructions in full before you begin coding.**

 This interview question is designed to test your **domain modeling skills** at both the database and object-oriented programming layers.

-Please read these instructions in full before you begin coding.

 ## Overview